ergo-services/ergo/docs/actors/supervisor.md

 ```

 Behavior on overflow:
-- For One For One: the child spec is marked `disabled` and the supervisor stays alive.
-Other children are unaffected.
-Re-enable later with `EnableChild`, which clears the child's local counter.
+- For One For One: the child spec is marked `disabled` and the supervisor stays alive while **any other child is still running**.
+Other children are unaffected, and `EnableChild` re-enables the disabled one later, clearing its local counter.
+If disabling it leaves no running children, auto-shutdown applies and the supervisor terminates with the intensity-exceeded reason after all - so a One For One supervisor with a single child and `OnExceedDisable` dies exactly where it looks like it would survive.
+Set `DisableAutoShutdown` if it should wait for an `EnableChild` instead.
 - For Simple One For One: the offending instance is dropped from the supervisor.
 The spec stays available for new `StartChild` calls.
 Other instances of the same spec are unaffected.

 `OnExceedDisable` requires `Intensity > 0`.
 Setting `OnExceedDisable` without a per-child counter is rejected at init (there is no counter to overflow).

 The default value `OnExceedTerminateSupervisor` mirrors the supervisor-level behavior.
-When a per-child counter with this setting overflows, the supervisor terminates with `*gen.Error{Msg: "restart intensity exceeded", Inner: <original child reason>}`, the same wrap as the global-counter overflow.
+When a per-child counter with this setting overflows, the supervisor terminates with the same wrap as the global-counter overflow described above: `*gen.Error{Msg: "supervisor restart intensity exceeded (max N in Ms): ...", Wrapped: [gen.ErrExceeded, originalChildReason]}`.

 ### Validation Rules